stfwi/duktape-cc/readme.md

           └── [...]

 Build notes:

 - `duk_config.h`, `duktape.h` and `duktape.c` are the required release
   source code files of the Duktape project (other files in the package omitted in this file tree).
-These files are not included in this C++ wrapper this repository, therefore the Makefile uses `wget` and `tar` to get and extract them first.
+These files are now included in this repository to facilitate building under Windows (without the need of missing UNIX tools like wget and xz).
-- On Windows machines you have `tar` and `wget` tools if `GIT` is installed globally.
-Make has to be downloaded (GNU make, version at least v4.0).
-  On Linux/*nix the programs should be already there.
-If it does not work out download the package form `duktape.org` and put them in the right place.
-- On BSD: `gmake` it is, not `pmake` (might work, too but no guarantees).

 Invoking `make` produces the CLI application as default target: